sai-teja-kst/cash-with-draw/README.md

+In this project,
+NOTE: THIS CODE DOESN'T HAVE UI..
+ONLY REACT LOGIC...

-In this project, let's build a **Cash Withdrawal** app by applying the concepts we have learned till now.
+let's build a **Cash Withdrawal** app by applying the concepts we have learned till now.

 ### Refer to the image below: